-'''

-Then [i.e., with understanding of the problem areas in a relationship]

-love

-can blossom.

-But

-where

-darkness and

-• confusion

-exist,

-and

-• the partners

-do not face reality,

-love

-cannot

-come into being.

-The fact that

-you

-do love

-does not simply

-dissolve

-all the

-• negative currents and

-• distortions,

-• conflicts and

-• fears,

-• unconscious

-• defensive measures and

-• manipulations.

-It [i.e., dissolving all the negativities and distortions in a relationship]

-is not as easy as

-all that [i.e., is not as easy as declaring, "But I do love the other!"].

-41

-Your ability to relate

-is actually

-simple to measure:

-your outer life

-furnishes you with many clues [about your ability to relate]

-if you but understand them.

-'''

-'''

-To the degree

-that a relationship

-has problems,

-[to that degree]

-unconscious

-distortions

-exist

-in both parties.

-One

-alternately

-blames

-• the other,

-or

-assumes

-• self-blame.

-It takes

-• time and

-• understanding,

-as well as

-• some experience on this path,

-to recognize

-• that

-one wrong

-does not eliminate

-• another [wrong];

-• that

-• all involved [in a relationship]

-are responsible for

-• all the problems

-of a relationship.

-Such insight [i.e., the insight that one wrong does not eliminate another

-wrong, or that all involved in a relationship are responsible for all

-the problems of a relationship]

-always

-has a very liberating effect,

-simply because

-it is

-the truth.

-'''

-'''

-This truth [i.e., This truth that one wrong does not eliminate another wrong,

-or that all involved in a relationship are responsible for all

-the problems of a relationship]

-will free you

-of

-• guilt and

-• the necessity

-to

-• accuse,

-to

-• blame, and

-to

-• judge.

-42

-QUESTION:

-Isn't it sometimes

-much easier
+- 40 If real love is greater than the distortion, it will not dissolve the distortion, but the weight of love will be greater, and thus the relationship will be less problematic.
+Dissolution of problematic areas can only happen through understanding.
+Then love can blossom.
+But where darkness and confusion exist, and the partners do not face reality, love cannot come into being.
+The fact that you do love does not simply dissolve all the negative currents and distortions, conflicts and fears, unconscious defensive measures and manipulations.
+It is not as easy as all that. - 41 Your ability to relate is actually simple to measure: your outer life furnishes you with many clues if you but understand them.
+To the degree that a relationship has problems, unconscious distortions exist in both parties.
+One alternately blames the other, or assumes self-blame.
+It takes time and understanding, as well as some experience on this path, to recognize that one wrong does not eliminate another; that all involved are responsible for all the problems of a relationship.
+Such insight always has a very liberating effect, simply because it is the truth.
+This truth will free you of guilt and of the necessity to accuse, to blame, and to judge.

-to relate to somebody

-one is not too close to?
+42 QUESTION: Isn't it sometimes much easier to relate to somebody one is not too close to?
 One is less critical ...

-ANSWER:

-Why, of course.

-This [i.e., that it is easier to relate to somebody one is not too close to]

-is just

-the proof

-that it [i.e., the proof that the "easy" relationship

-to which you refer here]

-is not

-• a real relationship,

-but

-• a superficial one.

-\boldsymbol{A}

-real

-relationship

-means

-involvement.

-'''

-'''

-That [i.e., involvement in a relationship]

-does not merely mean

-looking at

-the negative

-aspects and

-• currents.

-Involvement

-means

-the staking of

-one's whole being [on the relationship with another].

-A relationship

-of deep involvement

-is bound to

-suffer friction

-because

-there are

-so many

-unrecognized and

-unresolved

-problem areas

-within

-both

-parties.

-That is why

-each friction

-can become

-such a stepping stone

-if

-it [i.e., if each friction in a relationship]

-is approached

-with a constructive attitude.

-Now with all that

-I do not mean

-that you should have

-only

-such deep relationships.

-This would be

-• impossible and

-• unrealistic.

-'''

-'''

-But

-there must be

-quite a few [such deep relationships],

-all different,

-if you are to

-feel

-that your life

-is

-• dynamic and

-• fruitful.

-43

-To be more specific,

-I may add that

-unconscious

-• expectations,

-• claims and

-• demands

-cause havoc

-in relation-ships.

-This is

-not

-because

-all expectations

-are necessarily

-"wrong,"

-but

-because

-they [i.e., because these expectations]

-• smolder underground

-and

-• cause a mutual strain

-as they clash

-with the demands

-of the other person.

-'''

-'''

-Apart from the fact that

-• some demands

-are really

-• unjustified and

-• unreasonable,

-and

-• they [i.e., and these unjustified and unreasonable demands]

-can only be recognized as such [i.e., recognized as unjustified

-and unreasonable]

-if they come to

-your surface awareness,

-even

-justified expectations

-will cause problems for you

-because of

-your unawareness of them [i.e., because of your unawareness of

-your justified expectations].

-44

-QUESTION:

-In the same connection,

-when a person thinks that

-he relates

-instantaneously

-to other people

-is that not

-a projection of a kind of

-"black magic,"

-due to

-the childish belief

-in one's omnipotence?

-ANSWER:

-Yes, of course.

-The child who wants to be infallible

-exists

-in every human being.

-'''

-'''

-It may often be true

-that a person has

-an intuitive understanding of

-others.

-The danger then is

-that he or she

-develops a tendency

-to believe to be

-always right [about others].

-It takes

-quite a bit of

-• growth,

-• maturity, and

-• wisdom

-to realize that

-one may be right [about others]

-• sometimes,

-but certainly [one is]

-• not always [right about others].

-Once

-• this is recognized and

-• one's own limitations [as a human being]

-are accepted,

-it is

-no longer a crushing shame

-to be wrong.

-45

-Growth,

-in this respect [i.e., Growth in respect to the fact that, as a human being,

-one has limitations and can be wrong about things sometimes,

-and that being limited and wrong sometimes is not shameful],

-often proceeds

-in stages.

-'''
+ANSWER: Why, of course.
+This is just the proof that it is not a real relationship, but a superficial one.
+A real relationship means involvement.
+That does not merely mean looking at the negative aspects and currents.
+Involvement means the staking of one's whole being.
+A relationship of deep involvement is bound to suffer friction because there are so many unrecognized and unresolved problem areas within both parties.
+That is why each friction can become such a stepping stone if it is approached with a constructive attitude.
+Now with all that I do not mean that you should have only such deep relationships.
+This would be impossible and unrealistic.
+But there must be quite a few, all different, if you are to feel that your life is dynamic and fruitful.

+43 To be more specific, I may add that unconscious expectations, claims and demands cause havoc in relation-ships.
+This is not because all expectations are necessarily "wrong," but because they smolder underground and cause a mutual strain as they clash with the demands of the other person.
+Apart from the fact that some demands are really unjustified and unreasonable, and they can only be recognized as such if they come to your surface awareness, even justified expectations will cause problems for you because of your unawareness of them.

+44 QUESTION: In the same connection, when a person thinks that he relates instantaneously to other people is that not a projection of a kind of "black magic," due to the childish belief in one's omnipotence?

+ANSWER: Yes, of course.
+The child who wants to be infallible exists in every human being.
+It may often be true that a person has an intuitive understanding of others.
+The danger then is that he or she develops a tendency to believe to be always right.
+It takes quite a bit of growth, maturity, and wisdom to realize that one may be right sometimes, but certainly not always.
+Once this is recognized and one's own limitations are accepted, it is no longer a crushing shame to be wrong.